timconspicuous/discord-qotd-webhook/README.md

 # Discord Question of the Day delivered via webhook

-This project fetches a JSON-ified list of questions from an endpoint, a Google Sheet in this case, and run a cron job that will post the questions to a Discord webhook.
+This project fetches a JSON-ified list of questions from an endpoint, a Google Sheet in our case, and runs a cron job that will successively post the questions to a Discord webhook.

 Idea by @meylemonade.bsky.social